chipjarred/BigMath/README.md

 ## Performance

 I haven't done a lot of real benchmarking yet, though I have done informal comparisons experiments on the performance for the smaller types (`UInt128`, and `UInt256`) that are promising.
 Real benchmarking is a to-do, and an important one since performance is the whole reason for writing my own BigMath library anyway.
-Plus it would be helpful for anyone considering using package to see some actual numbers.
+Plus it would be helpful for anyone considering using this package to see some actual numbers.

 The extensions for these protocols make heavy use of `@inlinable`, as do `WideInt` and `WideUInt`.
 That means the compiler can see their implementation, and even if it chooses not to actually inline them, it should generate specialized functions that can be called without the protocol/generic witness table thunking overhead that would otherwise be required.